yongdoyun/LogQA_for_CIRT/README.md

 To run this program, you need the following:

-RayStation 11B was tested.
+- RayStation (Version 11B was tested).
-Required Python libraries (specified in the requirements.txt file; pydicom, pymedphys, numpy, scipy))
+- Required Python libraries (specified in the requirements.txt file; pydicom, pymedphys, numpy, scipy))

 ## Installation